 Why Celebrating Martin Luther King Day Is As Important Now As Ever

-If he were still alive, this January 15 would be Dr. Martin Luther King Jr.’s 89th birthday.
-King’s birthday has been observed as a national holiday on the third Monday in January every year since 1983 in honor of his legacy as a civil rights leader.
-Many activists and organizers in the modern civil rights movement continue the work that King and many others started decades ago — and would undoubtedly argue that honoring the renowned activist’s work is as important now as ever.
+Dr. Martin Luther King Jr.'s birthday has been observed as a national holiday on the third Monday in January every year since 1983 in honor of his legacy as a civil rights leader.
+Many activists and organizers in the modern civil rights movement continue the work that King and many others started decades ago — and would undoubtedly argue that honoring the renowned activist's work is as important now as ever.

 Ruby Pinto, an artist and activist who is a member of the For the People Artist Collective in Chicago, tells Brit + Co that for many people, especially Black organizers and activists, Martin Luther King Day is “an opportunity to talk about how radical Martin Luther King Jr. truly was."